- Note

 emcmake python ./opencv/platforms/js/build_js.py build_js --build_wasm --threadsThe default threads number is the logic core number of your device.
 You can use

-to get the current threads number.- Note
+cv.parallel_pthreads_set_threads_num(number)to set threads number by yourself and usecv.parallel_pthreads_get_threads_num()to get the current threads number.- Note

 - You should build wasm version of

-if you want to enable this optimization.
+opencv.jsif you want to enable this optimization.
 And the threads optimization only works in browser, not in node.js.
-You need to enable theWebAssembly threads support
+You need to enable theWebAssembly threads supportfeature first with your browser.
+For example, if you use Chrome, please enable this flag in chrome://flags.

 [optional] To build

-with wasm simd optimization, append--simd
+opencv.jswith wasm simd optimization, append--simdoption.For example:

 emcmake python ./opencv/platforms/js/build_js.py build_js --build_wasm --simdThe simd optimization is experimental as wasm simd is still in development.